 But let's say he designates his 56-year-old wife to be the sole beneficiary of that retirement account.
 In that case, their joint life expectancy would be 30.1 years.
 So the first RMD would be trimmed to $6,645.
 The IRS provides a table for this situation in its Publication 590.

 If your dreams for a lifetime of savings include helping a charity, it may be well worth using your retirement funds to make a difference.

-Alternatively, individuals 70 ½ or older are allowed to make tax-free donations, known as qualified charitable distributions, of up to $100,000 directly from their IRAs to a charity.
+This law, which expired Dec.
+31, 2013, but is expected to be reinstated in 2014, let individuals 70 1/2 or older make tax-free donations, known as qualified charitable distributions, of up to $100,000 directly from their IRAs to a charity.
 Such a distribution doesn't count as income, reducing any income tax liability to the donor.